yorrickm/sdk-unity/unity/README.md

 }
 ~~~

-At this point you will be able to make calls to IRoarIO to interact with the roar server.
+At this point you will be able to make calls to IRoar to interact with the roar server.

 There are two ways to handle the results of a roar sdk function.